Public goods

 As I guessed at the start of the blog, their membership goal is to get people to buy more once they get them.
 There is no data on the funnel to support any of these claims.
 They chuck in the customary value chain disintermediation without explaining it.
 It’s like they assume that investors have seen this shizzle before.
 Warby Parker at least had numbers when they did theirs (you can google it in images).

-They think people don’t want to buy from multiple websites for a convenience reason, which they term as relationships.
+They think people don’t want to buy from multiple websites for convenience reasons, which they term as relationships.

 So buy everything from one place at half the price of Amazon and Walmart.
 Solid idea.
 I like not spending money on pointless shite.
 How about you?
 They show real examples.
 I like specifics.